 ON THIS PAGE: You will find information about how many people learn they have this type of cancer each year and some general survival information.
 Remember, survival rates depend on several factors.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

-As compared to the United States, liver cancer is much more common in developing countries within Africa and East Asia.
+When compared to the United States, liver cancer is much more common in developing countries within Africa and East Asia.
 In some countries, it is the most common cancer type.

 Cancer survival statistics should be interpreted with caution.
 These estimates are based on data from thousands of people with this type of cancer, but the actual risk for a particular individual may differ.
 It is not possible to tell a person how long he or she will live with liver cancer.
 Because the survival statistics are measured in five-year intervals, they may not represent advances made in the treatment or diagnosis of this cancer.
 Learn more about understanding statistics.

-Statistics adapted from the American Cancer Society's publication, Cancer Facts & Figures 2013.
+Statistics adapted from the American Cancer Society's publication, Cancer Facts & Figures 2014.

-Choose “Next” (below, right) to continue reading this guide, or use the colored boxes located on the right side of your screen to visit any section.
+To continue reading this guide, use the menu on the side of your screen to select another section.